pritesh-shrivastava/pritesh-shrivastava.github.io/_posts/2020-11-22-gender-classifier-based-on-movie-dialogues.md

 Next, let's convert the dialogues into clean tokens
 <ol>
-<li>Remove Stopwords : because they occur very often, but serve no meaning. e.g. : is,am,are,the.</li>
+<li>Remove Stopwords : because they occur very often, but serve no meaning.
+For eg. : is,am,are,the.</li>
 <li>Turn all word to smaller cases : I, i -> i</li>
-<li>walk,walks -> walk or geographical,geographic -> geographic</li>  #Lemmatization
+<li>Lemmatization: convert words to their root form.
+For eg., walk,walks -> walk or geographical,geographic -> geographic</li>
 </ol>